Wide Reads

 5. 5

-What does this chapter suggest about the difference between being important and being indispensable?
+What is the difference between being important and being someone others can safely turn to in difficulty?

 reflection • deep